 Monitoring Session Signup

 Please click on the links below to signup for a monitoring session.
 Each form corresponds with a particular monitoring site; please double check that you have the correct site when signing up for a session.
 Prior to signing up for a monitoring session, we ask that you first attend an in-person AKBMP monitoring orientation during which we will provide you with more information on our monitoring programs and introduce you to our monitoring protocols and data sheets.
-Monitoring orientations for our fall 2019 season will be held in Anchorage, Girdwood, and in Kenai from mid-late August and on an as needed basis at each location thereafter.
+Monitoring orientations for our 2020 spring season will be held in Anchorage, Girdwood, and in Soldota in March and other orientations in April.
 We post information about our upcoming monitoring orientations on our website under the Get Involved tab, as well as on our Facebook Page .
 Each monitoring session schedule is updated at the beginning of each month to include open sessions for the subsequent month.

 Ship Creek (Anchorage) Session Signup